 If you need to save money when filling your gas tank, these apps and loyalty programs will help.

 There are a lot of different apps that can help you save money on gas — either directly, like GetUpside, or indirectly, like Receipt Hog.
-Here are some of the apps (available for Android and iOs) to get the most savings.
+Here are some apps (available for Android and iOs) to get the most savings.

 Best overall: GasBuddy

 GasBuddy is sort of like the Target Red Card but for gas.
-After downloading the app and signing up for a card, you connect the app to your bank account.
+After downloading the free app and signing up for a card, you connect the app to your bank account.
 Then, whenever you are at the pump, swipe the GasBuddy card instead of your regular debit card.
 The discount is automatically applied, and the money comes out of whatever account you’ve connected to the card.
 The app also features ways to get “GasBack” savings, find cheaper gas, etc.

 Get the free GasBuddy card here.